elastic/kibana/x-pack/plugins/security_solution/server/endpoint/routes/resolver/docs/README.md

 The ancestry array is an array of entity_ids.
 This array is included with each event sent by the elastic endpoint and defines the ancestors of a particular process.
 The array is formatted such that [0] of the array contains the direct parent of the process.
 [1] of the array contains the grandparent of the process.
-For example if Process A spawned process B which spawned process C. Process C's array would be [B,C].
+For example if Process A spawned process B which spawned process C. Process C's array would be [B,A].

+The presence of the ancestry array makes querying ancestors and children for a process more efficient.

+## Ancestry Array Limit

 The ancestry array is currently limited to 20 values.
 The exact limit should not be relied on though.

-The presence of the ancestry array makes querying ancestors and children for a process more efficient.

 ## Ancestors

 To query for ancestors of a process leveraging the ancestry array, we first retrieve the lifecycle events for the event_id passed in.
 Once we have the origin node we can check to see if the document has the `process.Ext.ancestry` array.
 If it does we can perform a search for the values in the array.
-This will retrieve all the ancestors for the process of interest up to the limit of the ancestry array size.
+This will retrieve all the ancestors for the process of interest up to the limit of the ancestry array.
 Since the array is capped at 20, if the request is asking for more than 20 ancestors we will have to examine the most distant ancestor that has been retrieved and use its ancestry array to retrieve the next set of results to fulfill the request.